cjab/ati-tests/README.md

 # Setup

+## Baremetal
+By default this compiles a baremetal elf file that can be loaded via QEMU's `-kernel` argument.
+This mode requires much less setup and is the preferred way to run tests at this point.
+See "Running".

+## Linux
 There are a lot of assumptions made about the state of the system when running these tests.
 I've run them in QEMU and on real hardware running Debian Lenny and Debian Squeeze.
 Before running the tests it's required to start a minimal X